utkarshgogna1/portfolio-template-v2/src/content/about/about.md

 Hi there!
 I'm Utkarsh Gogna —a passionate computer science enthusiast based in Boston, MA 🎓.
-Currently, I'm pursuing my **Master’s in Computer Science** at Northeastern University, where I dive deep into **machine learning, natural language processing, and full-stack development**.
+I recently completed my **Master’s in Computer Science** at Northeastern University, where I focused on **machine learning, natural language processing, and full-stack development**.
 I thrive on transforming complex problems into innovative, real-world solutions 🤖🚀.

 With hands-on experience ranging from **AI-enhanced cybersecurity to developing interactive chatbots**, I've built a solid foundation in multiple programming languages and cutting-edge technologies.
 Whether mentoring students as a Teaching Assistant or collaborating with industry leaders, I love sharing knowledge and learning something new every day 💻📚.